This is the ninth year with Gardener Cary George in charge of the Garden.

 “A river otter (Lutra canadensis) was again spotted this winter near the North Gate.
 I believe this is a favorite area of his because the stream-bed is spring fed and therefore open all winter.
 Usually, no one is with me when I have these sightings, so I realize this could take on the dimension of some sort of furtive "Bigfoot" of the Garden.
 Confirmation by someone else would be desirable - especially a photographer, but the sightings always occur after the Garden has been closed for the season."

 At a Friends Board meeting held on Jan.
 26th at Golden Valley City Hall, Steve Pundt, new chair of the National Register Listing Project Committee, reported that proposal of designating the Garden as an historic site was now in the hands of a Minneapolis Heritage Preservation Commission.
-The Park Board felt the cost of pursuing the issue was too expensive and that it might result in loss of control of the Garden.
+The Minneapolis Park and Recreation Board (the Park Board) felt the cost of pursuing the issue was too expensive and that it might result in loss of control of the Garden.
 However, the city agency stepped in before they had to make a decision on the proposal.
 The commission had hired research people to see it the Garden could be eligible. [copies of the Friends 1994 committee documents - PDF.]

 Early in the year Able Fence got the bid for the new wrought iron fence for the Garden front gate and work would begin soon.
 When the front gate was completed in 1991/92, funds were not available for the fencing.
 The Friends were recipients of a bequest of $5,000 from the estate of Lillian Jensen which would help in the cost of the front and back gate work.

 Sample bookplates had been designed for all the books at the Crone Shelter, design by Friends member Dan Miller, and the design chosen by the board was then to be printed.
+Dan had a hand in the design of the 1993 commemorative stamp envelope also.

 The Park Board was developing plans to implement the Americans with Disabilities Act at the Garden by widening certain paths to five feet, building a ramp to the pit toilets and a ramp and railings from the patio area up to the Crone Shelter.
 The Friends had not been consulted and a handwritten objection was drafted and given to Parks Foreman of Horticulture Dan Hasty, who was present at the meeting, to present to the Parks Operations Manager.
 The objection was that the work would destroy the original intent of the wildness of the Garden.

-In the Spring issue of the Friends’ Newsletter, The Fringed Gentian™, Gardener Cary George noted the Elaine Christenson passed away on April 1st.
+In the Spring issue of the Friends’ Newsletter, The Fringed Gentian™, Cary George noted the Elaine Christenson passed away on April 1st.
 She was a former board member and had worked with Cary on the addition of the extra acre to the prairie in 1993 as noted in the Winter section above.

-The Friends were hosting Martha Hellander at the Garden on Mother’s Day, May 14.
+The Friends were hosting author Martha Hellander at the Garden on Mother’s Day, May 14.
 She would be there to greet visitors, and sign copies of her book on Eloise Butler, The Wild Gardener.
 The Friends had partially funded her research in 1989-1991.

 The Friends of the Wild Flower Garden held their annual meeting on Saturday May 20, at the Martha Crone Shelter in the Garden.
 Former Friends Board Member and President and Eloise Butler Wildflower Gardener Ken Avery was in attendance.